Skip to main content

 • If any trade reports are missing, inferred OrderFilled events are generated

-• If any client order ID is not recognized or an order report lacks a client order ID, an external order is generated
+• If any client order ID is not recognized or an order report lacks a client order ID, external order events are generated

 • Position Reconciliation: